dayschedule/public-roadmap/README.md

 ## Suggest a Feature

 Tell us what feature, integration or UI tweak would rock your world.
-Just go here and create an issue in this project and label it as `feature request`.
-To optimize our information exchange, an initial feature request would containt the following parts:
+Just go here and [create an issue](https://github.com/dayschedule/public-roadmap/issues/new/choose) in this project and label it as `feature request`.
+To optimize our information exchange, an initial feature request would contain the following parts:

 - Problem description.
 What is not working, missing or bugging you?
 - Process description.
 What step(s) are needed to solve this issue?